 - Condensation.
 There might be condensation on the exterior of your water heater, and this is normal.

-If you are able to identify the problem, be sure to cut the water off to the water heater, and then turn off the power supply at the circuit breaker.
+If you can identify the problem, be sure to cut the water off to the water heater, and then turn off the power supply at the circuit breaker.
 If you have a gas tank, turn off the gas.
-Once you’re done with these steps, contact a plumbing expert to come out and assess the issues.

 Turn to the experts.